vuphan314/DPER/eval/README.md

 ```

 ### Files
-- Dir `data/100g/wpmc/dpmc`: DPER
+- Dir `data/mem1/wpmc/dpmc`: DPER
-  - Files `data/100g/wpmc/dpmc/cudd/flow/*.in`: commands
+  - Files `data/mem1/wpmc/dpmc/cudd/flow/*.in`: commands
-  - Files `data/100g/wpmc/dpmc/cudd/flow/*.log`: outputs
+  - Files `data/mem1/wpmc/dpmc/cudd/flow/*.log`: outputs
-- Dir `data/100g/wpmc/erssat`: erSSAT
+- Dir `data/mem1/wpmc/erssat`: erSSAT
-- Dir `data/100g/wpmc/dcssat`: DC-SSAT
+- Dir `data/mem1/wpmc/dcssat`: DC-SSAT

 --------------------------------------------------------------------------------

 ## [Jupyter notebook](dper.ipynb)
-- Near the end of the notebook, there are 2 figures used in the paper
+- Near the end of the notebook, there are 2 figures used in the paper.
-- Run all cells again to re-generate these figures from dir `data`
+- Run all cells again to re-generate these figures from dir `data`.